Competition details

 Are pets, farm animals, and commercially cultivated plants suitable subject matter if they are not native to the ANZANG bioregion but have been photographed within the ANZANG bioregion?

 No. Pet or farm animals and commercially cultivated plants are not classified as natural for the purposes of the Competition and must not be represented in any entry.
-Plants that are represented in an Entry must be native to the ANZANG Bioregion.
+Plants that are represented in an Entry may be native or introduced, but must be found in the wild in the ANZANG Bioregion.

 As for animals that are represented in the ANZANG bioregion as both commercial and feral populations, it would depend on whether or not the particular animal was from a feral or domestic population, and we would expect the photographer to be honest about the origin if they are aware of it.
 For example, we do accept European honeybees as subject matter on the basis that they are an introduced feral species.
 However, if an image contained an artificial hive or colony like those that are used in commercial or residential hives, then this would not be acceptable.
 Entrants should be aware that judges will closely scrutinise images that contain feral animals, and entries that are believed to contain species from domestic populations will be removed from the competition.